 Prairie County Cities and Towns include De Valls Bluff, Des Arc, Fredonia (Biscoe), Hazen, Ulm.

 A Map of Prairie County, Arkansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Prairie County, AR Courthouse

 The Prairie County Courthouse is located in Des Arc, Arkansas and DeValls Bluff, Arkansas.
 It was reported the records destroyed by an Sept.
 16, 1854 fire at Brownsville but complete from 1855 and kept in fire-proof vaults.
 Learn More About State of Arkansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Prairie county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.